 Any readable Resource can have attributes which are considered during the “Observe” operation.
 The following attributes are used and further explained in the table below: Minimum Period, Maximum Period, Greater Than, Less Than, and Step.

 The “Write Attributes” operation is used to change the attributes of a Resource, an Object Instance, or an Object.
 The separation between “Write” and “Write Attributes” operations enables cache mechanism for the Observe operation.
 The operation permits multiple attributes to be modified within the same operation.
 The operation also can be used for cancelling the “Observe” operation.
-The “Write Attributes” operation has the following parameters:
+The “Write Attributes” operation has the following parameters listed at Table 9.

+How to indicate the parameters is specified in [CoRE_Interface].